bnidz/3DMoCapSuite/README.md

 * Requires Iphone / iPad with FaceID cabapilities

 ## ACKNOWLEDGEMENTS
-* Latest version Sun 17.
-Jul / 2022 HotMinute
+* Latest version Sun 6.
+Feb / 2023 HotMinute
 * Full Body motion tracking update coming soon!

 ## Known issues:
-* Close connection from the iOS app first, otherwise the used port can be left stuck.
- * SOLUTION: use next PORT with + and start have the START going again
- * IF using just head mesh, you dont have to have the "Rig Empty" Assigned.
-But if you have your own rig setup, you can assign an empty object, and it will follow the head movements
+* IK controls disappear after using the IK button
+- workaround: use the reset character position button to respawn IK's
+* with lower end devices having multiple avatar changes can cause fps drop, but bootin the app should help
+- Fix for this coming in the next update